Costa Maya History

 The Spaniards, however, had other plans.
 The Conquistador Francisco Hernandez de Cordoba arrived to conquer the Yucatan Peninsula in 1517 and the Mayans retaliated, not wanting to lose the land they had held for so long.
 Because of this, many died.
 This gave the other conquistadores that visited reason to subjugate the natives.
 Ultimately over the next 20 or so years the Spaniards reduced the Maya population by over half, and had also destroyed a lot of Mayan Artifacts to suppress the culture itself.

 Fast-forward 300 years to Mexican Independence day, the Mayan territories in Yucatan had joined the United States of Mexico in 1840.
 Also around the same time Mennonites came from New Zealand to Mexico.
 They are still there to this day, distinguishable by their denim overalls and red plaid shirts.

 Xcalak had been a major port until 1955, when Hurricane Janet had left it in ruins.
 Many Mexicans died and many of the remaining natives moved inland.
 The ones who remained, however, returned to fishing.
 The city was repopulated from people from nearby nations and cities.

 You can credit a decree made by the government of Quintana Roo (the region in which Costa Maya is located) for making Costa Maya into what it is today.
 It detailed the renovation of Costa Maya including the rebuilding of the dock and enlarging of the airstrip in Xcalak.
-There were 2 hurricanes that affected Costa Maya in the last 2 years.
-Hurricane Dean and Hurricane Ernesto in 2012.
+There were 2 hurricanes that affected Costa Maya in the 2012, Hurricane Dean and Hurricane Ernesto.